kimkj2013/bullshit-performance-std/README.md

 2. Run the BSPI
 	a. `cd bin`
 	b. `bs`
 	c.
-Your score will be written to the console in milliseconds of time
+Your score will be written to the console in seconds of time
 3. Brag about your score on the internet!